Patruni Sastry: Bigg Boss Agnipariksha

-In 2025, Patruni Sastry appeared as a contestant on the Telugu reality television show Bigg Boss Agnipariksha.
-Their participation marked the first time a drag queen entered the Telugu-language version of the Bigg Boss franchise.

-On the show, Sastry used drag performance as a medium to create awareness about gender, sexuality, and LGBTQIA+ issues.
-They performed a self-written folk song on gender and sexual diversity, which they had previously employed as part of SOGIE (Sexual Orientation, Gender Identity and Expression) training sessions.
-Unlike many portrayals of drag on Telugu television—often reduced to comic relief—Sastry’s appearance emphasized dignity, education, and visibility for queer identities.

-Although eliminated early in the competition, Sastry stated that their intention was not to compete for victory but to use the platform to reach mass audiences.
+Patruni Sastry has also participated in Bigg Boss Agnipareshka Telugu Season 9 pre show as one of the 45 contestants shortlisted.
+Patruni became the first drag queen of Telugu native to be represented on a Telugu mainstream television show.

 Performance style

 Patruni refers to his style of dance as "Indian Expressionism", inspired by Expressionist Dance and drawing upon Indian classical dance vocabulary.
 Patruni remarked about the origins of his style: "This woman is so raged that she got rejected, she screams out loud and dances.
 So for the very first time as a kid, when I saw this, I thought if you have to show your anger, you have to dance…And since then, I kind of picked [it] up.
 Whenever my mom was not giving me a chocolate or whenever I was not getting what I wanted, I used to scream aloud and dance, That was, how it became a kind of an expression.”
 Patruni also draws upon performance art in his work.
 His performances center on the body and how it relates to society, agency, and politics.
 Patruni explained his affinity with performance art as follows: "“I always [saw] my body as a kind of canvas,” Sastry says.
-“Literally using the body as a part of a movement—a movement is a canvas…When I pose a certain way or when I’m just posing in a different way—escalating my body into a certain form—it automatically creates a canvas.
+“Literally using the body as a part of a movement—a movement is a canvas…When I pose a certain way or when I'm just posing in a different way—escalating my body into a certain form—it automatically creates a canvas.
 It automatically creates an art.”

 Patruni's style of drag is an Indian-inspired variant of Tranimal Drag.
 Patruni explains the unique features of this style of drag: "But, unlike traditional drag, in which performers are praised for their elegance and beauty, I was attracted to tranimal style–also called 'drag terrorism'.
 Tranimal drag is the drag of poor, available drag queens.
 It does not throw money on clothes and cosmetics, and works on only one belief: 'this will do'.
 Tranimal drag performers make outfits themselves with available trash.
 They look vigorous, and they momentarily erase beauty and gender norms.
-When I perform tranimal I am liberated, I become the drag queen who doesn’t wear heels, but performs bare-footed for the less privileged community that I try to remind myself of."
+When I perform tranimal I am liberated, I become the drag queen who doesn't wear heels, but performs bare-footed for the less privileged community that I try to remind myself of."